joseorlandofp/Fate.js/README.md

         }
       ];

-      //The options odds sum MUST match 100, otherwise it will throw an error const fate = new Fate(options);
+      //The sum of all odds MUST match 100, otherwise it will throw an error. const fate = new Fate(options);
 const picked = fate.pick(); //Picked up a random option with its chances based on its odds.
 </script>